Torxed/archinstall_gui/README.md

 This will auto-run the backend webservice that does all the actual work.<br>
 Then, on boot it will launch `X` with `chromium` in full-screen mode *(thanks to the `xinitrc` from the `INSTALL` folder of this repo)*.

-Now, do `sudo ./build.sh -v` and boot your live-cd.
+Now, do `sudo ./build.sh -v` and a finished ISO should pop out under `./out`.